 It’s one of those moments all property owners dread: noticing that wet stain creeping across your ceiling.
-The sad truth is, if you own property, you will experience a roof leak at some time or other.
+The sad truth is, if you own property, you will experience a roof leak at some time or another, and fixing roof leaks is no easy task.
 Unfortunately, just like we can’t predict the rain– and in Florida, we get plenty of it!– we can’t predict when the roof will leak, either.

-Whether you’re planning an inspection of your roof or looking for the cause of a leak, this list of the top seven causes of roof leaks should help you spot potential problems.
+Whether you’re planning an inspection of your roof or looking for the cause of a leak, this list of the top seven causes of roof leaks should help you spot potential problems and if your roof is also damaged by any of these reasons, you can claim for roof leak insurance with us.
 Be careful if you’re planning on stepping up on the rooftop yourself.
-You can damage your roof simply by walking on certain features, and obviously a fall could cause serious damage to you as well.
+You can damage your roof simply by walking on certain features, and obviously, a fall could cause serious damage to you as well.

 1. Bad Installation